bitromortac/lndmanage/README.md

 tags="routerrpc signrpc walletrpc"`.
 If you use precompiled binaries, you can ignore this.

-#### Admin Macaroon and TLS cert needed
+#### Macaroon and TLS cert needed
-If you run this tool from a different host than the lnd host, make sure to copy `/path/to/.lnd/data/chain/bitcoin/mainnet/admin.macaroon` and `/path/to/.lnd/tls.cert` to your local machine, which you need for later configuration.
+If you run this tool from a different host than the lnd host, make sure to copy `/path/to/.lnd/data/chain/bitcoin/mainnet/readonly.macaroon` and `/path/to/.lnd/tls.cert` to your local machine, which you need for later configuration.

+Note that if you want to run `update-fees` or `openchannels` you will need to create a custom macaroon, see `scripts/bakemacaroon.sh`.
+Don't use `admin.macaroon`, which is not recommended for best security practices.

 #### Signature verification
 Commits and releases are signed with key `1965 063F C13B EBE2` available via